 - If it is a journal paper, choose the journal (may not be necessary at this stage).
-However: - Implications of possible page limits (e.g., letters) - Implications of format and style requirements (e.g. style of references, B&W or colour) - Read the literature: Identify what is new in your work relative to what has been done before.
-Your work must be embedded in what has already been published: each paper is another chapter (or at least a footnote...) in the story of science.
+However: - Implications of possible page limits (e.g., Letters) - Implications of format and style requirements (e.g. style of references, B&W or colour) - Read the literature: Identify what is new in your work relative to what has been done before.
+Your work must be embedded in what has already been published: each paper is another chapter (or at least a footnote...) in the story of science. - Well, actually you should have done that at the start and during the research work that you wish now to publish...